 Baxter Falls, Connecticut

-Daniel looked through the kitchen window and saw the sky aglow with the promise of another beautiful day.
-On the way out, he stopped in the living room and lovingly touched the picture of his parents.
+On his way out, he stopped in the living room and lovingly touched the picture of his parents.
 Ever since he moved in with Gramps, this had been a daily ritual.
-This day is different.
-It was the twenty-seventh anniversary of their death.
+This day was different.
+It was the twenty-seventh anniversary of their deaths.